What is a Surgical Assistant?

-Surgical Assistant Job Description Assist surgeons during surgery by performing duties such as tissue retraction, insertion of tubes and intravenous lines, or closure of surgical wounds.
+Surgical Assistant Example Assist surgeons during surgery by performing duties such as tissue retraction, insertion of tubes and intravenous lines, or closure of surgical wounds.
 Perform preoperative and postoperative duties to facilitate patient care.

 Below is a list of the skills most Surgical Assistants say are important on the job.